spinnaker/spinnaker/docs/commands.md

 ```
 #### Parameters
  * `--account-name`: The Spinnaker account that Spinnaker will be deployed to, assuming you are runninga deployment of Spinnaker that requires an active cloud provider.
+ * `--consul-address`: The address of a running Consul cluster.
+See https://www.consul.io/.
+This is only required when Spinnaker is being deployed in non-Kubernetes clustered configuration.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--type`: Flotilla: Deploy Spinnaker with one server group per microservice, and a single shared Redis.
 LocalhostDebian: Download and run the Spinnaker debians on the machine running the Daemon.
+ * `--vault-address`: The address of a running Vault datastore.
+See https://www.vaultproject.io/.This is only required when Spinnaker is being deployed in non-Kubernetes clustered configuration.

 ---
 ## hal deploy